tytydraco/yessleep/out/Please_help_me_Ive_been_25_minutes_from_home_for_six_hours_PART_2.md

 Snap.

-Her face was forward again facing down the hallway again.
+Her face was forward again facing down the hallway.

 It looked almost normal.